-One FDA-cleared vibratory medical device, Viberect®, has shown to provoke penile erection and/or ejaculation in spine-injured men and in a very small series of urology patients (10 men total, 5 of which had prostate cancer) with erectile dysfunction.
+One FDA-approved vibratory medical device, Viberect®, has shown to provoke penile erection and/or ejaculation in spine-injured men and in a very small series of urology patients (10 men total, 5 of which had prostate cancer) with erectile dysfunction.
 It was found to be safe, easy to use, tolerable, and highly satisfying (Tajkarimi & Burnett, 2012).
-The device can be costly compared to a nonmedical vibrator, and is available by prescription only.
-At the time this book was written, there was no published research to support the use of this device so further research is needed.
+The device can be costly compared to a non-medical vibrator, but it is more powerful and has limited research to show it may help.
+Further research is needed, and is being done, to support the use of this device.